Unknown0000002/Automatic-Tutorial-Sign-Up/README.md

 4. Extract the zip file.
 Locate the files extracted.
 Then delete the zip file.

 5. Next open vscode.
-From there in Visual Studio Code menu bar, choose File > Open > Folder, or use the shortcut `Ctrl + K Ctrl + O`.
+From there in the Visual Studio Code menu bar, choose File > Open > Folder, or use the shortcut `Ctrl + K Ctrl + O`.
 Then browse to the extracted files' location.

 ![](assets/screenshot2.png)